 Alternatively, if you click on the title of the resource and want the stable link, the icon is below the title of the source with the same ability to copy/paste:

-Stable Links are also available in our databases.
-To grab these, simply type your search terms in the database's search box(es) and click on the search button:
+Stable links are also available in our library databases.
+To locate these, simply type your search terms in the database's search box(es) and click on the search button:

-On the right hand side of the article's detail page, you'll see an option for a permalink.
+On the right side of the article's detail page, you'll see an option for a "Permalink".
 Click on it and the stable link will appear at the top above the article's title.
 Copy/paste to save this link.